-I know I haven’t shared a recipe in quite awhile.
-In fact, I was just thinking the other day that I couldn’t believe that I haven’t ever shared my staple chicken soup recipe in the three years that I’ve been blogging.
-It’s one of our favorite recipes and our family pretty much eats a version of this this soup at least once a week.
 While my basic soup recipe is always the same, sometimes I switch things out and throw in dumplings, rotini, tortellini or rice.
 Other times, I don’t add anything except extra chicken for a basic homemade chicken soup that is always so delicious.
-This Rosemary Chicken and Tortellini soup is my favorite!
+But I have to say, this version with the tortellini is always the biggest hit.

 Rosemary Chicken and Tortellini Soup